pradeephubgit/appsignal-docs/source/guides/deploy-markers.html.md

 ```
 [Ruby `revision` configuration option details](/ruby/configuration/options.html#option-revision)

+-> 🔁 Restart or deploy the changes for the revision option changes to be reported for the app.

 ### Elixir

 In the Elixir integration we will load the Git revision in the `config/appsignal.exs` config file (your file location may differ).
 In this `.exs` command we call the `git log` command with Elixir and set the output as the `revision` config option.